Does Private Health Insurance Cover Varicose Veins?

 Varicose vein treatment can get prohibitively expensive if paid out of pocket.
-So, it’s no wonder many people with the condition ask if varicose vein treatment can be covered by private health insurance or Medicare.
-The good news is it can be.
-But the bad news is there are a couple of caveats here, including where you treat them and if the condition is medically necessary.
+So, it’s no wonder many people with the condition ask if Medicare or Private Health Insurance will cover their varicose vein treatment.
+The good news is they can.
+But the bad news is there are a couple of caveats here, including where you treat them and if the condition is medically necessary to treat.

 What “Medically Necessary” treatment means

-Unlike spider veins that are strictly cosmetic, varicose veins straddle the line between a cosmetic and medical concern.
+Unlike spider veins (which are strictly cosmetic), varicose veins straddle the line between a cosmetic and medical concern.
 Put simply, if your case of varicose veins is strictly cosmetic (like a few bulging veins and no other symptoms), it’s not likely to be covered by private health or Medicare.
 Because in these cases, you can generally manage the condition via at-home remedies.

 But if you are experiencing symptoms of itchiness, swelling, cramping, fatigue, or pain, your varicose veins become a medical concern.
 And so, private and Medicare can help you cover the cost.

-Private surgery for varicose veins is generally covered with a silver or gold policy, it is available under the heart and vascular system services.
-To be covered by the majority of insurers, private surgery for varicose veins must be medically necessary, and in most cases, the surgery is only covered when conducted in the hospital.
+Silver or Gold policies generally cover treatment under the heart and vascular system services.
+To be covered by the majority of insurers, private surgery for varicose veins must be medically necessary.
+And in most cases, you’ll only get cover if the procedure is done in the hospital.

 What else can private health cover?

-If you have extras cover, there is a good chance you have access to medical-grade compression stockings which can be a game-changer when managing the symptoms of varicose veins.
+If you have extras cover, there is a good chance you have access to medical-grade compression stockings.
+These can be a game-changer when managing the symptoms of varicose veins.

 The therapeutic effects of the VenoTrain compression stockings begin at the feet, with a comfortable sole providing pressure relief at the heel and ball of the foot.
 The gradient compression stimulates blood circulation to relieve symptoms of varicose veins, and the moisture-wicking material is breathable, soft, and gentle on your skin – so you can wear them all day.

 Each year, roughly $4.5 billion worth of extras go unclaimed.
-So make sure you chat with your GP about your vein concerns, and they can provide you with a script.
+So make sure you chat with your GP about your vein concerns.

 Are varicose vein treatments covered by Medicare?

-Along with symptoms, Medicare generally only covers varicose vein treatments in cases where the size of the veins is 2.5mm or more.
+Medicare generally only covers varicose vein treatments if you’re experiencing symptoms and the size of the veins is 2.5mm or more.

-If you qualify, Medicare will cover between 75% and 85% of the costs, so the fee you pay will depend on the severity of your case.
+If you qualify, Medicare may cover 50-85% of the costs, so the fee you pay will depend on:

 Is varicose vein treatment bulk-billed?